David Kamande, MSW, LCSW

 Alyssa works from a variety of approaches including, Cognitive Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Person-Centered Therapy.
 She also promotes the use of meditation and breathwork to help clients with their self-care and healing process.

-Abby Lancaster, LSW (They/Them)
+Abby Lancaster, MSW, LSW (They/Them)

 Abby received their Bachelor's and Master's degrees in Social Work from Indiana University South Bend and has spent the last couple of years working in gender-affirming care.
 Advocating for those in the LGBTQ2IA+ community at the micro, mezzo, and macro levels is a great passion that translates into their work in the local community through creating safe spaces for people to be who they are without judgment.